 What happens if a leaseholder is concerned about environmental impacts of oil and gas exploration?

 If the leaseholder has an operational or land use concern, which includes how far back the geophysical operations are from the groundwater source, the leaseholder can contact the local settlement officer and request the setback distance be reviewed before the exploration begins.

 After a company has finished their exploration program on a lease, do they have to reclaim the disturbed area?

 The company is required to complete reclamation under Alberta law.

-If you have questions about getting access to agricultural public land for outdoor recreation activities, contact the AEP Information Centre:
+If you have questions about getting access to agricultural public land for outdoor recreation activities, contact the Alberta Environment and Parks Information Centre: